magurmach/Star-Near-Earth/README.md

 4. `clear()` : Clears the object. <br>
 5. `showSubSquare(int _start, int _size)`: Output the sub-matrix between `(_start,_start)` to `(_start + _size , _start + _size)`<br>
 6. `show()`: show the full matrix

+##Coordinate compression

+It is not possible to demonstrate the real distance among these stars.
+So, we have used coordinate compression scheme.
+All coordinate has been compressed into `(35 X 70)`.
+So, all the coordinate are represented among these grid.

 ##Output